 No single sport is specifically to blame for the increase in kids’ sports injuries.
 Instead, experts suspect that choosing to play one sport all the time is leading to overuse injuries.
-These repetitive use injuries are occurring at increasingly younger ages, as sport specialization results in kids playing only one sport with longer seasons and training time.
+These repetitive use injuries are occurring at increasingly younger ages, as early specialization in sports results in kids playing only one sport with longer seasons and training time.

-“Repetitive use injuries occur when young athletes use the same joints and muscles in the same movements for eight months of the year or more,” says E. Lyle Cain, Jr., M.D., an orthopedic surgeon with the Andrews Sports Medicine & Orthopaedic Center in Birmingham, AL. “Any sport can produce an overuse injury, but some of the worst offenders seem to be soccer, baseball, swimming and gymnastics, because they train an extraordinary number of hours, using the same movements over and over again, and the muscles have no time to recuperate.”
+“Repetitive use injuries occur when young athletes use the same joints and muscles in the same movements for eight months of the year or more,” says E. Lyle Cain, Jr., M.D., an orthopedic surgeon with the Andrews Sports Medicine & Orthopaedic Center in Birmingham, AL. “Any sport can produce an overuse injury.
+But some of the worst offenders seem to be soccer, baseball, swimming and gymnastics.
+They train an extraordinary number of hours, using the same movements over and over again.
+Because of this, the muscles have no time to recuperate.”

 Physical differences between adolescent and adult bodies are also partly to blame for repetitive use injuries.
 “The adolescent body is different than an adult body.
 The bones, joints and bone material are all still developing on a daily basis,” says Dr. Cain.
 Growth spurts can make kids vulnerable because their bones, muscles, and tendons are growing quickly and not always at the same time.